-Nova Southeastern University's College of Psychology is approved to offer continuing education by the State of Florida Board of Medical Therapies/Psychology, Office of School Psychology.
-Provider # SCE 11 - exp.11/30/2017.

-Nova Southeastern University's College of Psychology is approved by the National Association of School Psychologists to provide continuing education for school psychologists.
+- School psychologists: Nova Southeastern University's College of Psychology is approved to offer continuing education by the State of Florida Board of Medical Therapies/Psychology, Office of School Psychology.
+Provider # SCE 11 exp.11/30/2017 - School psychologists: Nova Southeastern University's College of Psychology is approved by the National Association of School Psychologists to provide continuing education for school psychologists.
 Nova Southeastern University maintains responsibility for the program.
-Provider number 1024.

-• Nova Southeastern University's College of Psychology has been approved by NBCC as an Approved Continuing Education Provider, ACEP No.4548.
+Provider number 1024. - National Board Certified Counselors: Nova Southeastern University's College of Psychology has been approved by NBCC as an Approved Continuing Education Provider, ACEP # 4548.
 Programs that do not qualify for NBCC credit are clearly identified.
 Nova Southeastern University's College of Psychology is solely responsible for all aspects of the programs.